Rouzax/TorrentScript/README.md

 # TorrentScript
-qBittorrent post processing script with import to Radarr and Medusa by using a temporary directory
+qBittorrent post processing script with import to Radarr and Medusa by using a temporary directory.
 Caveat: I'm not a programmer, so use at own risk :)

 ## Description